 But, just because it can be effective, doesn’t mean it’s easy.

-In fact, our recent webinar, The One Knock Close: Accelerate Your Sales With Instant, Personalized Designs, explained that today’s direct marketing pros can expect just about one in every four door-to-door contacts to listen to their entire sales pitch.
+In fact, today’s direct marketing pros can expect just about one in every four door-to-door contacts to listen to their entire sales pitch.
 What’s more?
 Only two percent result in a sale.

 With the homeowner’s waning attention on the line, every second counts when building customer confidence and attempting to sell your services before a competitor seizes the opportunity.
 Empowering your teams to create accurate, personalized, compelling solutions in front of prospective customers, right on their doorstep, can be the difference between getting the sale started and a polite, “No thank you.”

-Using more of the expert advice shared during the One Knock Close webinar, here are five key ways to close more business with your door-to-door efforts.
+Here are five key ways our research shows that you can close more business with your door-to-door efforts.

 While solar systems are purchased for many reasons, it’s important to remember that homeowners will generally only invest in panels if it makes financial sense.